Kristina Wayborn

-Britt-Inger Johansson (born 24 September 1950), known professionally as Kristina Wayborn, is a Swedish actress who worked mostly in the United Kingdom and in the United States.
+Britt-Inger Johansson (born 24 September 1950), known professionally as Kristina Wayborn, is a Swedish actress and beauty pageant titleholder who worked mostly in the United Kingdom and the United States.

 Biography

 Wayborn was born Britt-Inger Johansson in Nybro, Småland, Sweden.
-She was Miss Sweden in 1970, and was a semi-finalist in the Miss Universe pageant that same year.
+She was Miss Sweden 1970, and was a semi-finalist in the Miss Universe 1970 pageant.
 She was also selected as Miss Scandinavia 1971.

 Wayborn portrayed screen legend Greta Garbo in the television movie The Silent Lovers (1980), an episode of the miniseries Moviola, which brought her to the attention of the producers of the James Bond films.